-Enterprise resource planning (ERP)—software that helps automate, streamline, and enhance essential business processes—is a key tool for collecting an organisation’s financials, supply chain, operations, commerce, reporting, manufacturing, and human resources activities in one place.
-This allows an organisation’s leaders to easily see a full picture of their business without the need to consult many different sources and piece together how the components may affect one another.
+Enterprise resource planning (ERP)—software that helps automate, streamline, and enhance essential business processes—is a key tool for collecting an organization’s financials, supply chain, operations, commerce, reporting, manufacturing, and human resources activities in one place.
+This allows an organization’s leaders to easily see a full picture of their business without the need to consult many different sources and piece together how the components may affect one another.

 Benefits of using ERP in supply chains

 When you move to an ERP system for supply chains, you’ll be able to see the big picture of all that’s happening in your supply chain in one place, allowing you to make more informed decisions and analyses, communicate better with different departments, save on costs, and focus on the best ways to grow your business.

 - Gain real-time insights.
 Using AI-informed real-time metrics means your business’s distribution system is constantly being evaluated to improve your supply chain's effectiveness and ability to quickly respond to operational disruption or market changes.

 - Save time and money with automation.
 By reducing time-consuming daily tasks, such as invoicing, through automation, you’ll not only free up employee time for more strategic work but also accelerate distribution and help maintain regulatory compliance.